-Scoring is a form of solvency evaluation that clearly, reliably and promptly gives a comprehensive illustration of the enterprise’s business.
+Scoring is a form of solvency assessment that clearly, reliably and promptly gives a comprehensive illustration of the enterprise’s business.
 It provides faster, simpler and more efficient business-decision making when choosing a business partner, for the market analysis purposes and varied business risk assessments, providing also valuable support to analysts in the process of detailed qualitative analysis based on the particularities of the each enterprise.

-Scoring is an objective solvency evaluation determined by the data from financial statements for the last five, or not less than three reporting years.
+Scoring is an objective solvency assessment determined by the data from regular annual financial statements for the last five, or not less than three reporting years.
 Scoring indicates the financial performance of the enterprise, which is evaluated and analyzed through the set of solvency indicators, while respecting the general tendencies in the area where enterprise performs its core activity.
 In addition, the analysis includes other relevant data important for the business of the enterprise, such as the number of non-liquidity days for the last twelve months, then data on the prohibition of funds disposal on bank accounts, etc.

-Based on scoring, enterprises are classified into five basic and three specific levels of solvency evaluation: excellent solvency (AA), very good solvency (BB+, BB, BB-), good solvency (CC+, CC, CC-), acceptable solvency (DD+, DD, DD-) and very weak solvency (EE).
-For specific groups of enterprises, due to certain legal procedures (bankruptcy, liquidation, status change), or due to long-term non-liquidity, lack of data, as well as for newly founded enterprises, solvency evaluation is not determined, and scoring is indicated by specific status symbol.
+Based on scoring, enterprises are classified into five basic and three specific levels of solvency assessment: excellent solvency (AA), very good solvency (BB+, BB, BB-), good solvency (CC+, CC, CC-), acceptable solvency (DD+, DD, DD-) and very weak solvency (EE).
+For specific groups of enterprises, due to certain legal procedures (bankruptcy, liquidation, status change), or due to long-term non-liquidity, lack of data, as well as for newly founded enterprises, solvency assessment is not determined, and scoring is indicated by specific status symbol.

 SBRA publishes Preview of issued scoring which contains an overview of all issued scoring with the termination date of their validity.